RHilburn75/kickstarter-analysis/README.md

    -   Used the date of conversion to get the timeframe, in this case, looking for the months in the year.
    -  Finally, how did each one fared, "successful, "canceled", or "failed".
 Grabbed the total counts of those pieces of data and created columns
    - Once the table was created, the next question was how would it look visually? - To create a visual, a chart was created, to "see" what was found.
-   -  See below Links on findings
+   -  See below Links on findings: